Content

 Click here to read about VR concerts.

 “Not everybody can leave their house without further ado, that’s where you’re already with the topic of inclusion.
 VR makes music concerts accessible to people whose visits are no problem for us.
+VR concerts engage people who might otherwise be excluded from live music events, allowing them to actively participate and connect with others.
 Isolation is one of the biggest cons I hear about VR, but especially in the future, SocialVR will become a much bigger issue and more people can participate than ever before.”

-In addition, if one assumes that VR will become really suitable for the masses and thus more affordable, people who are not able to afford tickets, travel and maybe even overnight stays all the time now could go to concerts.
+In addition, if one assumes that VR will become really suitable for the masses and thus more affordable, users who are not able to afford tickets, travel and maybe even overnight stays all the time could go to concerts now.
 Besides that, you would be able to go to shows that you might not be able to access in the real world.
 Like big awards, the Grammys for example, but also festivals far away or very exclusive VR Musik experiences in an intimate atmosphere.
 For such events you have to pay a lot of money, besides the astronomical ticket prices, to get there.
-With VR maybe no problem anymore.
-And, nobody flies into your tent, drunk as a skunk during a world music festival.
+With VR maybe no problem anymore, as users are now experiencing music in new, immersive ways that make these events more accessible and engaging.
+And, nobody falls into your tent, drunk as a skunk during a world music festival.

 Sure, you can go to music shows without people who jostle you, but don’t you lose a significant part of what makes up a concert like this?
 Escape, standing alone in the living room, not the feelings, the buzzing of the bass in the chest, the joyful glowing heat, all expectant around a standing around, the smell of ecstasy lost?
 I have already experienced how sweat dripped from the ceiling, so wild was what happened on and in front of the stage.
 You don’t have to like it now, but a concert is a multi-sensory stimulating experience, isn’t it?
+In VR concerts, however, technology can help attendees feel connected and emotionally engaged, even in a virtual environment, enhancing the sense of social presence and immersion.
 But maybe you don’t have to see it all so black and white, rather both, like Christoph Spinger.

 “Some people can’t go to concerts or something similar for health reasons.
 I can give them the opportunity to come but it won’t replace the real experience in the near future.
 Maybe there are people who like VR more because they don’t have to put up with people at the moment.
 But for a lot of people, I think that’s just part of having a sense of community, and I just can’t convey that as well in video games as I can in real life.”